dheroying/dheroying/README.md

-- 👋 Hi, I’m a web developer.
+- 👋 Hi, I’m a ios and web developer.